 “My birth father died a few days after I met him, and I was included in the mention of the family at the funeral,” Kathy says.
 “I have visited the gravesite since then to leave flowers.”

 This has been an amazing journey for Kathy.
 “I have made two trips to Louisiana to meet some of my relatives, from siblings to nieces, nephews, and cousins,” she remarks.
 She spends time talking to her newfound family members on the phone and has gotten together with a few of her siblings on more than one occasion.
 “Now, I have pictures of my birth parents, my birth father’s memoirs, and I am building new relationships.”

 Kathy’s advice to adult adoptees is that they decide what they are really looking for in their search.
 “Be realistic with your expectations and be prepared to be accepted or rejected.
 You may find more about your story and this could enrich your life.”

 Kathy grew up with one brother in a small family.
-“Before, I only knew myself in relation to the family that I grew up in,” Kathy says.
+“Before, I only knew myself about the family that I grew up in,” Kathy says.
 Like other adult adoptees who have been connected to their birth family, Kathy has been navigating all of her new relationships.
 “I am the oldest of ten children.
 I have four sisters now.
 I feel very blessed.”

 Your first step in your search and reunion journey is to register in Adoption.com’s Reunion Registry.